TJAlferes/nobullshitcooking-api/README.md

 **/user/content/all POST**

-View all content created by the authenticated user.
+View all content (posts) created by the authenticated user.

 **/user/content/one POST**

-View one content created by the authenticated user.
+View one content (posts) created by the authenticated user.

 **/user/content/subscribed/all POST**

-View all content from other users the authenticated user is subscribed to.
+View all content (posts) from users the authenticated user is subscribed to.

 **/user/equipment/all POST**